beastbytes/router-register/Writerside/topics/Router-Register.md

 # RouterRegister
-RouterRegister is primarily a Yii console command package that allows routes to be defined in the application source files using PHP Attributes; it generates router groups and routes configuration files from the attributes.
+RouterRegister is a Yii console command package that allows routes to be defined in the application source files using PHP Attributes; it generates router groups and routes configuration files from the attributes.

 There are a number of benefits of defining and registering routes using RouterRegister: